China tightens COVID-19 restrictions in two cities ahead of Chinese New Year

 BEIJING: Two Chinese cities south of Beijing further tightened COVID-19 restrictions on Saturday (Jan 9) as authorities race to stamp out a resurgence in infections.

-China has largely brought its domestic outbreak under control after the coronavirus first emerged in Wuhan in late 2019, but a spike in Hebei province, bordering Beijing, has sparked fresh lockdowns ahead of the Chinese New Year next month.
+A spike in the number of cases in the Hebei province, bordering Beijing, has sparked fresh lockdowns ahead of the Chinese New Year next month.

 READ: Beijing raises guard as COVID-19 cases rise in Hebei province